sksumit141/Dict-AI/README.md

-# Search Project
+# AI - Dictionary Project

-A modern search application built with React and JavaScript, featuring real-time search capabilities and a clean user interface.
+A modern dictionary application built with React and JavaScript, featuring real-time search capabilities and a clean user interface.

 ## Features